najva-com/najva-kotlin-sample/README.md

 This is a Kotlin application that NajvaSdk implemented in it.

 ### Test Najva Service in Kotlin
-If you want test Najva Push Notification Service in ionic application you should:
+If you want test Najva Push Notification Service in Kotlin application you should:

 1. Clone this project and rename package name of it